OpenNebula/docs/source/deployment/sunstone_setup/sunstone.rst

 the remote connection.
 This section shows how these different technologies can be configured and what are each requirement.

-When the Fireedge server is installed, automatically install dependencies for  Guacamole connections and the VMRC proxy, which are necessary for use VNC, RDP, SSH, and VMRC.
+When the Fireedge server is installed, it automatically install dependencies for  Guacamole connections and the VMRC proxy, which are necessary for use VNC, RDP, SSH, and VMRC.

 .. note:: For VMRC connections Sunstone and Fireedge must be installed on the same server.